New procedures and requirements

-The UK Government also launched a consultation on future UK ‘most favoured nation’ external tariffs, the import tariffs the UK will levy on goods from countries with which it does not have a specific free trade agreement with.
+The UK Government has announced the UK Global Tariff (UKGT) that will replace the EU’s Common External Tariff.
+These are the import tariffs the UK will levy on goods from countries with which it does not have a specific free trade agreement with.
 From 1 January 2021 this may or may not apply to EU imports, depending on whether a trade agreement is reached by then.
 These will apply to imports into the UK and may create opportunities for organisations importing from outside the EU and countries without existing Free Trade Agreements.

-You should also explore the possible tariff barriers you will face exporting to international markets.
+In addition to reviewing the impact on imports, you should also explore the possible tariff barriers you may face exporting to international markets.

 Make sure your paperwork is in order

 To avoid delays and ensure goods can be cleared, make sure you have all you need to complete export customs declarations and have the appropriate shipping documents as proof of the export or appoint a customs agent to assist.

 - – Ensure you have necessary VAT registrations in place

 - – Understand exposure to Import VAT costs on exports to Europe